-Heather is a Product Marketing Director at Chef responsible for messaging around the Chef Enterprise Automation Stack.
+Heather was a Product Marketing Director at Chef responsible for messaging around the Chef Enterprise Automation Stack.
 Prior to Chef Heather held DevOps related positions at CA and Worksoft.
 Heather started her tech career working for CompuCom, a large VAR/SI, where she focused on helping large organizations evaluate and deploy new and transformative technologies.

 Chef Infra Best Practices: #2 Serve-up Continuous Compliance with Chef Infra Compliance Phase